Get stock price last n months

 In order to display the last 6 months for each symbol in column B, we need to rotate the vertical format that STOCKHISTORY outputs by default to a horizontal layout.
 Along with this change, we also need to remove the date field and suppress the header.
 To start off, we can use the TRANSPOSE function to transpose vertical to horizontal:

 This flips the layout to horizontal:

-To remove date and header, we need to adjust the value for header and customize properties.
-We use 0 for header and supply 1 the first property to retrieve just the closing price.
+To remove Date and header, we need to adjust the value for header and customize properties.
+We use 0 for header and supply 1 for the first property to retrieve just the closing price.
 The formula now looks like this:

 And the resulting array looks like this: